GULF COAST STATE COLLEGE DRUG AND ALCOHOL ABUSE PREVENTION PROGRAM

 Easy access and the belief that synthetic cannabinoid products are "natural" and therefore harmless have likely contributed to their use among young people.
 Another reason for their use is that standard drug tests cannot easily detect many of the chemicals used in these products.

-Drug and Alcohol Counseling, Treatment, or Rehabilitation or Re-entry Programs that are Available to Employees and Students
+V. Drug and Alcohol Counseling, Treatment, or Rehabilitation or Re-entry Programs that are Available to Employees and Students

 Students: Educational information about alcohol and drugs is available to students through the college’s counseling center.
 Student activity programs include awareness activities associated with safe spring break and informational materials are sponsored annually.
 The counseling center provides counseling for those students suffering from drug and alcohol related issues.
 Additionally, students in need of treatment for alcohol and other drug problems will be assisted with referrals through the counseling center to self-help support groups, community agencies, and private providers.